ajhammond12345/garage_sale_app/README.md

   7) A window will pop-up asking to generate a device profile - click generate
   8) The app should proceed to build on your phone.
 It will take a minute the first time.
   In some cases you may need to click the play button again after step 7
+To see the code for the server, check out https://github.com/ajhammond12345/fbla_server_garage_sale